Kletternaut/Nano_2xTMC2209_StallGuard/README.md

 ## Technical Innovation

 ### UART Switching Mechanism
-The breakthrough of this project is the **UART switching system** that allows:
+The breakthrough of this project is the usage of SoftwareSerial with 115200 Baud (tested) and **UART switching system** that allows:
 - Separate communication channels for each TMC2209
 - No address conflicts or shared communication issues
 - Full register access for both drivers